uriel1998/synapse-utility/README.md

 All other rooms have one month of history retained.
 That is configured in the script at this point (around line 75):
 `ts=$(( $(date --date="1 month ago" +%s)*1000 ))`

+#TODO:

+* command to just pull full roomlist
+* maybe use fzf to select "busy rooms" or rooms to clean on a PRN basis